-Would the UK continue to recognise EASA-issued certificates?
+Will the UK continue to recognise EASA-issued certificates?

-Would certificates from CAA-approved organisations be compliant with ICAO Standards and Recommended Practices (SARPs)?
+Will certificates from CAA-approved organisations be compliant with ICAO Standards and Recommended Practices (SARPs)?

-CAA-approved organisations would issue a CAA Form 1 for new and used parts.
+CAA-approved organisations will issue a CAA Form 1 for new and used parts.
 This will be in place of the EASA Form 1 and be nearly identical in content and lay-out.
 An image is available here.

 What will new UK flight crew licences look like?